DoctorWkt/acwj/41_Local_Var_Init/Readme.md

 ## Conclusion and What's Next

-It's nice to have a simple part on this journey now and then,.
+It's nice to have a simple part on this journey now and then.
 I'm now starting to take wagers with myself as to:

  + how many parts to the journey, in total, there will be, and